We all tend to get more forgetful as we get

-About 1 in every 20 over-65s have dementia and by the age of 80
+About one in every 20 over 65s have dementia, and by the age of

-about 1 in 5 will have some degree of dementia.
+80 about one in five will have some degree of dementia.

 Alzheimer's disease is the most common cause,

-or she can do a simple memory test, a physical examination and
+They can do a simple memory test, a physical examination, and order

-order blood tests.
-They can then refer to you a specialist
+blood tests.
+If needed, they can then refer you to a

-who will test your memory in more detail and arrange a brain scan
+specialist, who will test your memory in more detail and arrange a

 This information is supplied by the Royal College of